jboss-developer/jboss-wfk-quickstarts/petclinic-spring/README.md

 Run the Arquillian Functional Tests
 -----------------------------------

 This quickstart provides Arquillian functional tests as well.
-They are located under the directory "functional-tests".
-Functional tests verify that your application behaves correctly from the user's point of view - simulating clicking around the page as a normal user would do.
+They are located in the functional-tests/ subdirectory under the root directory of this quickstart.
+Functional tests verify that your application behaves correctly from the user's point of view.
+The tests open a browser instance, simulate clicking around the page as a normal user would do, and then close the browser instance.

 To run these tests, you must build the main project as described above.